embedly/embedly-docs/extract/api/endpoints/1/extract.rst

     {"score": 10, "name": "thumbwar"},
     {"score": 10,"name": "friends"}],

+    "title": "DowncityJS Hackathon Recap - Embedly",
+    "description": "We provided our API for the event and some prizes for best use of our API as a solo participant.......",

     "content": "<div>\n<strong>We provided our API for the event and some prizes for best use of our API as a solo participant and as a group, we were pleased with the outcome! </strong> <p><strong>Best use of our API:  </strong>